rblack42/ACCweb.cosc2325/Appendix/Tools/SourceCodeControl/Git/GitIntro.rst

 backup system for your work, something a lot of us neglect to think about until something bad happens!

-Git_ maintains everything it needs to accomplish its magic in a hiddent directory named ``.git`` at the top level of your project directory.
+Git_ maintains everything it needs to accomplish its magic in a hidden directory named ``.git`` at the top level of your project directory.
 You should not touch anything in this directory.
 You can remove Git_ control by deleting this directory, should that be necessary for some reason.